ALFA-E-OMEGA/useful-scripts/README.md

-Useful scripts for this organization project
+Useful scripts for this organization